hjarve/tic_tac_toe/tic_tac_toe_server/README.md

 `npm start`

-To runt the project in development mode that uses nodemon, start it with:
+To run the project in development mode that uses nodemon, start it with:

 `npm run dev`